ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_1/build-system/porting.md

 ## Postbuild scripts

-Mbed OS includes tools for building itself in the `tools` directory.
-These build tools include target-specific postbuild scripts.
-When adding a target, you may need to add a postbuild script.
-Use a postbuild script to modify a linked application binary in ways that the linker cannot, such as inserting a checksum at a specific offset.
-Postbuild scripts are rarely exportable, and you should use them only when you have exhausted all other options.
+Mbed OS includes scripts to allow projects to be configured and built.
+These scripts include Mbed board specific post-build scripts.
+You may add a script if an Mbed board requires some additional operations to be performed on its artefacts after building.
+Said operations may modify the artefacts in ways that the toolchain is unable to such as inserting a checksum at a specific offset.
+Post-build scripts should only be used if the operation cannot be performed with the toolchain by adding additional flags.

-The tools include postbuild scripts for tasks that modify an application binary after it is linked.
-These tasks are written in Python as static methods of a class within the `tools.targets` module.
-The tasks are specified as `Class.method` in `targets.json`.
+The post-build scripts are written in Python and are located in `tools/targets`.
+Each script defines a class containing the various operations it can perform as methods.
+A particular post-build operation can be associated with an Mbed board in `targets/targets.json` by adding the `post_binary_hook` attribute with a value specified as `<CLASS>.<METHOD>`.

 The tools call the static method with 4 parameters: